 Some manufacturers may need to refer directly to the ADRs to confirm they comply.

-The department cannot provide an approval after 31 May 2022, so please ensure all information is provided with your application to assist with the assessment process.
+The department cannot provide an approval after 31 May 2023, so please ensure all information is provided with your application to assist with the assessment process.
 Trailers must be plated by 30 June 2023.

 Two approval pathways will be available: